neuefische/web-exercises/sessions/accessibility/demo-end/README.md

 # Accessibility: Demo End

-This is the conclusion of the Accessibility demo.
+This is the conclusion of the accessibility demo.

 ## Development